codefellows/portland-201d3/ProjectWeekGuide.md

 On the last day of project week, present your project as a team in front of the class.
 Your level of participation and your presentation quality will contribute to your grade.
 - Explain your project's problem domain and your team's solution.
 - Explain the challenges that arose during project week and how your team overcame them.

-### Submit
-Please submit this Canvas assignment with answers to the following questions after your team's presentation.
-- Describe your individual contributions to the team and project.
-- Share links to commits or Pull Requests that demonstrate your contributions.
-- Answers to these questions:
-  - What are you most proud of?
-  - What would have done differently?
-  - What lessons did you learn from this experience?

 ---
 ---